HongxiaoChen/JPMC-part-2/README.md

 This update is beyond the deadline on 13th March and only serves for making this repository more complete.

-To review the actual submission on 13th March, you can click 'Commits' and then click 'browse repository at this point' (with the sign '<>' at the right side) to choose the version uploaded at 13th March.
+To review the actual submission on 13th March, you can click 'Commits' and then click 'browse repository at this point' (with the sign '<>' at the right side) to choose the version uploaded on 13th March.

-Of course, it is also very welcomed to review this latest version.

 New replication files are added:
 - Run PM-HMC sampling with TFP transition kernels using **`run_tfp_hnn_hmc_original.py`**